varjas/siprefix/README.md

 #### Base Order Input
 The `value` parameter can be a `float`, `int`, `Decimal`, or `str` type.

-The function will output a `str` with the scaled number and prefix.
+The function will output a `str` with the scaled number and prefix separated by a space.

 If the `combined` argument is set to `False`, the function will output a tuple containing a `float` of the scaled number and a `str` of the prefix.